bitjump-io/BetterSqlFormat/README.md

-# Fable Minimal App
+# JavaScript Library to format T-SQL

-This is a small Fable app project so you can easily get started and add your own code easily in it.
+This is a JavaScript library to format T-SQL written in F#.
+It is compiled to JavaScript with Fable.

 ## Requirements